Augists/jdd/FAQ.rst

 **Why doesn't JDD support dynamic variable re-ordering??**

-*For some problems*, a good initial variable ordering is much more efficient than using dynamic variable re-ordering.
-In fact, as Bwolen Yang's PhD thesis showed, re-ordering often costs too costly.
-This is specially true for sequential problems, which was the main target of JDD.
+*For some (most?) problems*, a good initial variable ordering is much more efficient than using dynamic variable re-ordering.
+In fact, as Bwolen Yang's PhD thesis showed, re-ordering is often too costly.
+This is specially true for sequential problems, which JDD was initially written for.

 Beside, not including variable re-ordering made the JDD code less complex...